 By Sean Gladney, Vice-President, The Investigators Group Inc.

-For more information regarding surveillance, you can contact Sean via email at firstname.lastname@example.org
+For more information regarding private investigations, you can contact Sean via email at firstname.lastname@example.org

 Contact us today so we can provide the appropriate investigative solution for all your needs.